actuator-finance/Actuator-Docs/docs/faq.md

 Yes, as long as you have accrued rewards on the stake that haven't already been extracted against.
 ### Can I return/retire HEX Time Tokens minted against my stake whenever I want?
 Yes, and this allows you to regain full control and ownership of the stake.
-### If I already have an existing HSI can I still wrap it Actuator to mint HEX Time Tokens.
+### If I already have an existing HSI can I still wrap it through Actuator to mint HEX Time Tokens.
 Yes, since Actuator is a wrapper around Hedron, you can wrap your existing HSI through Actuator and utilize all Actuator functionality.
 Additionally, you can unwrap a Actuator stake back to an HSI.
 ### Who pays for the gas to end stakes that are backing HEX Time Tokens?
 Once end day arrives, anyone can end a stake including the staker.
 However, after 3 days without stakeEnd being called, each additional day that passes results in an additional 1% of the stake rewards (up to 10%) going towards the user who calls stakeEnd (instead of the original staker).
 This ensures that even if gas is high, end stakers will likely be fully reimbursed for gas costs (in HEX) if they wait.
-### How is this different than Maximus?
+### How is this different than pooled HEX stake protocols?
 - Maxi tokens represent ownership over an indeterminate amount of HEX at a future date.
 HEX Time Tokens represent ownership over a determinate amount of HEX at a future date. i.e. 100 HTT-2500 is backed by exactly 100 HEX unlockable on day 2500.
 - Maxi tokens are priced inaccurately due to artificial supply constraints.
 While volatility is a benefit for many, if you're looking to buy/sell maxi tokens at a fair and predictable price, the volatility and price inefficiency is undesirable.
 Whereas Actuator avoids supply constraints by allowing for fluid creation of HEX Time Tokens ensuring the price is in line with HEX.
 - Existing HSI owners cannot mint maxi tokens against their HSI.